Difficulty-Controllable Cloze Question Distractor Generation: Introduction

 The challenge pertaining to difficulty control arises from multiple factors.
 First, difficulty is inherently subjective and lacks a universally accepted metric, which complicates its operationalization in automated systems~\cite{alkhuzaey-2024-text}.
 Second, the limited number of distractors per question in the dataset restricts the variety of examples available for training, which hinders the model’s ability to generalize across a spectrum of difficulty levels.

 To address these challenges, we propose a framework for difficulty-controllable distractor generation that combines data augmentation and multitask learning.
-Our framework specifically targets distractor difficulty for more objective control, independent of individual learner differences, thereby mitigating the subjectivity commonly associated with difficulty modeling.
+Since our framework targets language proficiency assessment, we define difficulty based on the semantic plausibility of the distractor within the context, which is consistent with the existing benchmark~\cite{xie-2018-large}.
+This approach allows for more objective control, independent of individual learner differences such as vocabulary size, thereby mitigating the subjectivity commonly associated with difficulty modeling.
 Additionally, since the most commonly used datasets for cloze questions focus on word-level completions, and modifying a single word to achieve a continuous spectrum of difficulty poses inherent challenges, we adopt a binary classification approach for measuring distractor difficulty.

 To construct a difficulty-annotated dataset, we introduce a two-way distractor generation method that incorporates an information restriction strategy to produce diverse and contextually plausible distractors.
 Candidates are refined through a filtering stage to ensure semantic and grammatical quality, and then clustered by difficulty using an ensemble of QA models with score normalization for improved accuracy.
-We then train a generation model on the augmented dataset using a multitask learning objective, enabling it not only to produce distractors at specified difficulty levels but also to distinguish between correct answers, easy, and hard distractors.
+We then train a generation model on the augmented dataset using a multitask learning objective, enabling it to not only produce distractors at specified difficulty levels but also to distinguish between correct answers, easy, and hard distractors.

 Quantitative and qualitative evaluation results demonstrate the effectiveness of our approach.
 Our augmentation method expands the CLOTH dataset~\cite{xie-2018-large} to an average of 12 distractors per question, and is categorized by difficulty.
 We also observe that our high-attention information restriction strategy allows for flexible control over both distractor difficulty and semantic coverage.
 Our method significantly outperforms GPT-4o, with 73.25\% and 64.23\% difficulty accuracy in generating hard and easy distractors, respectively.
 Our model also significantly reduces the invalid distractor ratio, with no invalid distractors in easy distractors and 1.6\% for hard distractors.